 Applications due January 29th, 2018

-The Externships in Academic Administration program allows advanced doctoral students to gain hands-on, real-world career experience each semester in administrative offices across Penn's campus.
+The Externships in Higher Ed program allows advanced doctoral students to gain hands-on, real-world career experience in administrative offices, libraries, and other centers across Penn's campus.
 This program is intended to enhance graduate student career preparation and readiness by supplementing the training PhD students receive in research and teaching with an introduction to the day-to-day operations of the University.
-Students can use this experience to cultivate a stronger professional profile and to develop career-readiness competencies and administrative skills in preparation for a career in academia or outside of it.
+Students can use this experience to cultivate a stronger professional profile and to develop career-readiness competencies and administrative skills in preparation for a career in academia (whether faculty or non-faculty) or outside of it.

 PhD students in any department or school may apply.
-They work approximately 8-12 hours total in their chosen administrative office, using their significant writing, organizational skills, and research training to advance meaningful projects in their host office.
+They work approximately 8-12 hours total in their chosen center, using their significant writing, organizational skills, and research training to advance meaningful projects in the host office.
 In addition to these projects, externs will attend meetings when appropriate and discuss with the host the various aspects of the host's position, including specific responsibilities, organizational dynamics, external networks, etc.

-The Externships in Academic Administration program has the following aims:
+The Externships in Higher Ed program has the following aims:

-- Facilitate non-faculty career exploration for graduate students
+- Facilitate non-faculty career exploration for PhD students

-- Educate graduate students about university administration and the roles and responsibilities of senior administrators
+- Educate graduate students about university administration and the roles and responsibilities of senior administrators, librarians, and others

-- Expose graduate students to senior administrators through one-on-one mentoring relationships and professional development activities
+- Allow graduate students to form relationships with non-faculty members of the university, through one-on-one mentoring and professional development activities

 - Enhance the leadership skills of graduate students

 - Facilitate students' ability to conduct informational interviews as part of their career exploration and networking